Prayer, Creativity & Faith

 Your time will come.

-4 Responses to “Letter for the creative one who isn’t creating”
+4 responses to “Letter for the creative one who isn’t creating”

 1. Thank you for this Kelly.
 My creative juices stopped flowing back in October when a health issue became very painful.
 As I walk through the process of eliminating the pain, more pain is required.
 Then this social distancing, Covid 19, stuff happened.
 Making meals and cleaning them up, doing laundry and taking care of the chickens and fur babies are my daily great accomplishments.
 Praying has been a never ending conversation with God-mostly for others but sometimes, selfishly for me.
 Creativity has been at a stand still.
 I am going through motions clinging to Jesus, knowing this is temporary.
 It will pass and I will write, sew and create again.
 Thank you for reminding me that guilt has no place in this downtime.
 Love you sweet sister and know you are in my prayers!